jholder090/Halie/README.md

 ## Creating a new repository
 1. Create a new, empty directory in the terminal of your local machine.
 2. Initialize empty repository with ```git init``` command.
-3. Add this repo to your repository with one of the following methods (remember to put in your actual name for this repo):
+3. Add this repo to your machine with one of the following methods (REMEMBER to put in your ACTUAL NAME for this repo):
 + HTTPS method: ```git remote add "YOUR_REPO_NAME_HERE" https://github.com/jholder090/TempleRose.git```
 + SSH method: ```git remote add "YOUR_REPO_NAME_HERE" git@github.com:jholder090/TempleRose.git```
 4. ```git fetch "YOUR_REPO_NAME_HERE"```
 5. ```git merge "YOUR_REPO_NAME_HERE"/main```
 6. ```git branch -m master main```

-## Start up and customize the application
+## Starting up and customizing the application
 1. Update the project name and description in `package.json`.
-2. Command `npm install` to install all project dependencies
+2. Command `npm install` to install all project dependencies.
-3. Create a .env file in the root directory of the project and add required keys **IMPORTANT: You must have your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
+3. Create a .env file in the root directory of the project and add required keys

+**IMPORTANT: You must have your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
 Please visit stripe.com to procure your own keys. **

 4. Create two postgres databases ("YOUR_REPO_NAME_HERE" should match the `name` parameter in `package.json`):
 * These commands will create both your **development** and **test** databases